stevencohn/OneMore/README.md

 * [MarkdownDeep](https://github.com/toptensoftware/markdowndeep) - DLL in external folder
    * Transforms markdown to HTML when importing md files
 * [PuppeteerSharp](https://www.nuget.org/packages/PuppeteerSharp/) - nuget, MIT license
-   * Automates the import of Web pages and conversion to PDF (until WebView2 is ready)
+   * Automate the import of Web pages and conversion to PDF
    * Note that this bloats the installer and the installed footprint since it includes Chromium; eventually switching to WebView2 or similar is possible when WebView2 is more capable of supporting both headless and export to PDF